samiiio/samiouyang-dataviz-portfolio/README.md

 # What I hope to learn

+From this course, I have several learning goals:
 1. Making beautiful data visualizations.
 2. Creating effective and informative data visualizations.
 3. Telling good stories with data visualizations.